 The changing of profiles can also be enabled for users while the system is up and running.
 This is also enabled in YaST.
 Look for "Allow Profile Maqnagement for Non-root Users" in the Profile Management.
 Use the "Configure" button to indicate what users are allowd to change profiles.
 An icon will appear in the Notification Area giving the user the ability to change profiles.

-More information is also available in the documentation at this site:
+More information is also available in the SUSE Linux Enterprise Desktop documentation.

 - Document ID:3268142